teresho4/scRNA-seq_atlas_Hs_PBMC_aging/README.md

 ## SINGLE-CELL ATLAS OF HUMAN BLOOD DURING HEALTHY AGING

 In this repository you can find scripts for the manuscript <br>
-Terekhova M., Swain A., Bohacova P. et al. <i>Single-cell atlas of human blood during healthy aging.</i>
+Terekhova M., Swain A., Bohacova P. et al. <i> Single-cell atlas of healthy human blood unveils age-related loss of NKG2C+ CD8 memory T cells and accumulation of type 2 memory CD4/CD8 T cells </i>

 <table>